Aspiration pneumonia

 Anaerobic pneumonia; Aspiration of vomitus; Necrotizing pneumonia; Aspiration pneumonitis

-Pneumonia is a breathing condition in which there is swelling or an infection of the lungs or large airways.
+Pneumonia is inflammation (swelling) and infection of the lungs or large airways.

-Aspiration pneumonia occurs when food, saliva, liquids, or vomit is breathed into the lungs or airways leading to the lungs, instead of being swallowed into the esophagus and stomach.
+Aspiration pneumonia occurs when food or liquid is breathed into the airways or lungs, instead of being swallowed.

 Causes

-The type of bacteria that caused the pneumonia depends on:
+The type of bacteria that causes the pneumonia depends on:

 - Your health